hsrob/TrueVault.Net/README.md

 > - ServiceStack.Text 3.9.71
 > - AutoMapper 3.2.1

+####Test Project Only
 > - NBuilder 3.0.1.1
 > - NUnit 2.6.3

 ##Release Notes

+###Version 1.0.3
+- Implement the new Get Document List API method, which returns a paginated list of all documents in a vault

 ###Version 1.0.2
 - Implement Search Schema management API